ATR-Lab/kami-head/coffee_ws/src/sui_coffee_order_indexer/README.md

-# Sui Indexer
+# Sui Coffee Order Indexer

-A ROS2 node for indexing Sui blockchain events.
+A ROS2 node for indexing coffee club events from the Sui blockchain and triggering coffee machine operations.

 ## Description

-The Sui Indexer node monitors and indexes events from a specified Sui package.
-It tracks events related to locks and shared objects, storing them in a local database for further processing.
+The Sui Coffee Order Indexer monitors and indexes events from the coffee club smart contract on Sui.
+It tracks cafe creation and coffee order events, storing them in a local database and automatically triggering coffee machine operations when orders are ready for processing.

 ## Database Location